Emilie2393/Projet_11_Testing/README.md

 1 branch is a new feature for the app :
 - We are now able to see the clubs points on the login page.

 QA branch is the merging of all those branches.
+The final app is created from this branch.
+Master branch is the original app.

 ---